Class 10 – Start Pandas

 4. Make a new sheet in your excel file that is a copy of your data.
 If you data had a significant correlation (p<0.05) change the data in the second sheet to make it not significant (p>0.05).
 Then read in the second sheet but remember you need the sheet_name keyword.
 Show the new correlation.
 If your data had no significant correlation (p>0.05) change your data to make it significant.
 Show this new changed plot with a best fit line, figure caption etc. I want you to manually alter your data in a second sheet and use the new data.
 Add the text box showing m,b,r,p values to the graph.
 In the figure caption say if the result is significant.

 5. Make a third sheet in your excel file.
 Change your data again but this time take your significant correlation and multiple the y-values by -1.
+Make sure to take your significant correlation.
 Now save that sheet as a csv file with your name in the title again so I can read it in when grading.
 Read it in and show the best fit line, figure caption etc. Add the text box showing m,b,r,p values to the graph.
 In the figure caption say if the result is significant.
 Now answer this question.
-Hoes does the r-value, p-value, and r-squared value compare between when you the original data and the data when you multiplied by -1.
+Hoes does the r-value, p-value, and r-squared value compare between the data and the data when you multiplied by -1.
+What does multiplying by -1 do?
 Be specific.

 6. Summary